A structured latent space for human body motion generation: Application to motion completion from spatio-temporally sparse input

-Second, we evaluate the quality of temporal completion by varying the number of input frames used in all losses.
-We again measure the influence of $\loss_{mocap}$ in this scenario.
-To vary the number of input frames, we uniformly sample a fixed number of frames from each test sequence.
-Fig.~\ref{fig:compl_frame} shows the evolution of the reconstruction error.
-The 100 frame completion task which includes all the frames is given as a reference, the model extrapolates with almost no loss of precision when given only a fifth of the frames (20 frames) and the error is still low even when extrapolating from a twentieth of the frames (5 frames).
-This shows that our spatio-temporal model allows for accurate completions from captures acquired at low frame rates.
+\textbf{Temporal completion} Second, we evaluate the quality of temporal completion by varying the number of observed frames.
+To vary this number for each test sequence, we reduce $I$ to simulate lower frame rates.
+Table~\ref{tab:completion-spatial} shows the evolution of the reconstruction error.
+The $f=100$ frame completion task includes all frames and is given as reference.
+The model extrapolates with almost no loss of precision with $I_{20}=[5,10,\ldots,95,100]$ (20 frames) and the error is still low with $I_5=[20,40,60,80,100]$ (5 frames).
+While the motion space for sequences of fixed duration~\cite{xu2021exploring} is better for sparsely sampled temporal data, we outperform both \cite{xu2021exploring} and \cite{li2021taskgeneric} for temporally denser data, in spite of using significantly less training data.